 Edelman’s 2012 book—So Rich, So Poor: Why It’s So Hard to End Poverty in America—took up a similar theme.
-Asserting that “the wealth and income of the top 1 percent grows at the expense of everyone else,” the book suggests that a key strategy for “attacking inequality” would be to “roll back the Bush tax cuts for the wealthy.”
+Asserting that “the wealth and income of the top 1 percent grows at the expense of everyone else,” the book suggested that a key strategy for “attacking inequality” would be to “roll back the Bush tax cuts for the wealthy.”
+Some additional noteworthy excerpts:

-Today Edelman is a board member of Americans for Peace Now, the New Israel Fund, the Center for Law and Social Policy, and several other nonprofit organizations; board chairman of the Public Welfare Foundation, the American Constitution Society for Law and Policy, and the National Center for Youth Law; an advisory board member of Wellstone Action and the Brennan Center for Justice; and chair of the District of Columbia Access to Justice Commission.
-He was formerly a board member of the Center for Community Change, and an advisory council member with J Street.
+In addition to Edelman’s aforementioned organizational affiliations, he also has served as a board member of Americans for Peace Now, the New Israel Fund, the Center for Law and Social Policy, the Center for Community Change, and several other nonprofit organizations; board chairman of the Public Welfare Foundation, the American Constitution Society for Law and Policy, and the National Center for Youth Law; an advisory board member of Wellstone Action and the Brennan Center for Justice; an advisory council member with J Street; and chair of the District of Columbia Access to Justice Commission.